siddharth23k/Handwriting_recognizer/README.md

 # Handwritten Digit Recognizer

-An interactive web app that predicts handwritten digits (0–9) using a trained neural network on the MNIST dataset.
+An interactive web app that predicts handwritten digits (0–9) using a trained neural network.
 Users can draw digits on a canvas or upload digit images, and the model will recognize the number in real time.

 ## Preview